nithinsivadas/NCAR-GLOW/README.md

 The Matlab interface is in the [matlab](./matlab) directory, and passes data to / from Glow over stdin / stdout pipes.

-First, compile the Fortran code by running [setup.m](./matlab/setup.m)

-Then,

 * Use built-in energy and altitude bins: [Simple.m](./matlab/Simple.m)
 * user input energy grid: [Monoenergetic.m](./matlab/Monoenergetic.m)

 NOTE: if using GNU Octave, version &ge; 4.2 is required for proper [textscan() functionality](https://www.gnu.org/software/octave/NEWS-4.2.html)

 ## IDL / GDL

 We have a small script for IDL / GDL thanks to Guy Grubbs.
-Let us know if you want this, we haven't taken the time to upload it yet. th
+Let us know if you want this, we haven't taken the time to upload it yet.